 Use a variety of dark, medium, and light colors to add contrast, never paint perfect circles, overlap your flowers and leaves, and use different tools to add texture in your painting such as a palette knife.

-Paint an abstract landscape:
+Paint an Abstract Landscape

 When you paint a landscape in an abstract style, you get the freedom to use bold brushstrokes with more expressive color options.